 We consider the impact of environmental and social issues in all our activities, not just financing.
 Our Enterprise-wide ESRM Policy applies to our own operations, any acquisitions or projects, and to the development of new financial products or services, to name a few.
 It requires completion of a thorough review and analysis when RBC may be exposed to risks due to environmental or social issues.

 The Equator Principles are a voluntary international framework for financial institutions to identify, assess, manage, and mitigate environmental and social risks in Projects.
 RBC was the first Canadian bank to formally adopt the Equator Principles in July 2003.
-The Equator Principles were revised and re-issued in July 2006 (EP II) and in June 2013 (EP III).
-RBC has re-signed and committed to the revised Principles.
+RBC re-signed the Equator Principles when they were revised and re-issued in July 2006 (EP II), June 2013 (EP III) and in July 2020 (EP4).

 RBC has adopted the Equator Principles to ensure Projects we finance and advise on are developed in a socially responsible manner and reflect sound environmental management practices.
-To support our commitment to the Equator Principles, RBC lenders and risk managers must adhere to our enterprise-wide Policy on Social and Environmental Risk Management for Projects.
-Before financing a proposed Project, RBC must ensure the client has complied with the Equator Principles, and that environmental and social issues associated with the Project have been adequately considered and minimized, mitigated, or offset.
+To support our commitment to the Equator Principles, RBC lenders and risk managers must adhere to our enterprise-wide Policy on Environmental and Social Risk Management for Projects.
+Before financing a proposed Project, RBC must ensure that the Equator Principles have been met, and that environmental and social issues associated with the Project have been adequately considered and minimized, mitigated, or offset.
 RBC’s Environmental and Social Risk Management team provides advice, expertise, training and review on implementation of the Equator Principles and our associated Policy.

-In accordance with the Equator Principles, RBC’s Policy applies to the following four financial products and services: (i) Project Finance Advisory Services, (ii) Project Finance, (iii) Project-Related Corporate Loans, and (iv) Bridge Loans.
-The relevant thresholds and criteria for application are detailed in the Equator Principles, June 2013.
+In accordance with the Equator Principles, RBC’s Policy applies to the following four financial products and services: (i) Project Finance Advisory Services, (ii) Project Finance, (iii) Project-Related Corporate Loans, (iv) Bridge Loans, and (v) Project-Related Refinance and Project-Related Acquisition Finance.
+The relevant thresholds and criteria for application are detailed in the Equator Principles, July 2020.